abdallahyamie/Entity/README.md

-# EntitySeg Toolbox: Towards precise and open-world image segmentation
+# EntitySeg: Towards precise and open-world image segmentation

 EntitySeg is an open source toolbox which towards precise and open-world image segmentation on top of [detectron2](https://github.com/facebookresearch/detectron2).
 All works related to image segmentation from our group are open-sourced here.